sassembla/Miyamasu/README.md

 All tests are executed in sub threads.
 Also, you can execute the method you want to execute on Unity's MainThread in the test.

+## How to run tests
+**Run Miyamasu on Player** : simply play app. all tests will run on playmode silently.

+**Run Miyamasu on Editor** : write code of tests & compile it, then Miyamasu start running tests automatically.

+**Run Miyamasu on Batch**  : 'sh run_miyamasu_tests.sh' or 'exec run_miyamasu_tests.bat'.

 ## Where I love "Miyamasu"